 The Inuit in Prehistory

 Prehistory is the period of time before the appearance of written records.
 This time varies from culture to culture and in Newfoundland and Labrador ended with the arrival of European explorers around 1500 AD.
 Human cultures are said to be prehistoric if they existed before the written word, and historic after that point.
-Often, different terms are used to denote the prehistoric and historic phases of a single culture, as is the case with the historic Inuit and their prehistoric ancestors, the Thule.
-According to archaeologist James A. Tuck, the prehistoric and historic phases of the Inuit “are really conveniently chosen points on a continuum that facilitate communication and discussion.”
+Often, different terms are used to denote the prehistoric (now more commonly referred to as the precontact) and historic phases of a single culture, as is the case with the historic Inuit and their precontact ancestors, the Thule.
+According to archaeologist James A. Tuck, the precontact and historic phases of the Inuit “are really conveniently chosen points on a continuum that facilitate communication and discussion.”
 (Tuck 110)

 Although the Thule are named for a district in Greenland where archaeologists first uncovered their remains, they were originally an Alaskan people who migrated into the Canadian Arctic about 1000 years ago.
 From there, the Thule spread east to Greenland and south to Labrador, which they reached between 1250 AD and 1450 AD.
 The Thule initially inhabited only the northernmost reaches of Labrador, such as Killinek and Staffe Islands, but by the end of the 16th century had migrated down the coast to regions south of Nain.
 Archaeological evidence indicates they inhabited primarily coastal regions, settling at such places as Saglek, Nain, Hebron, Okak, Seven Islands Bay, and Home Island.